Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 Experience Vietnam’s Quirky Ancient Town

-For an interesting experience, head to Phai Pho Cafe and chill out with a cup of coffee with condensed milk (15,000₫, ~S$0.90).
+For an interesting experience, head to Phai Pho Cafe and chill out with a cup of coffee with condensed milk from 15,000₫.
 That’s not all though — this cafe serves it alongside complimentary tea.
-Drink like a local and alternate sips between each beverage like a DIY yuan yang.
+Drink like a local and alternate sips between each beverage like DIY yuen yang.

 *Pro-tip: Bring your own food!
 The cafe allows you to enjoy outside food along with your drinks.
 For a quick snack or early dinner, have a sandwich from Banh Mi Queen.

-Accommodation in Hoi An: Ly’s Nest, ~S$15/night for a private room in an Airbnb apartment.
+Accommodation in Hoi An: Starfruit Villa Hoi An, ~S$20/night for a private room

 Day 13 – 14: Da Nang

-Getting from Hoi An to Da Nang: From Hoi An, it’s a fast 45-minute drive to Da Nang with a private transfer.
+Getting from Hoi An to Da Nang: With a private transfer, it’s a fast 45-minute drive to Da Nang.

 Explore Vietnam’s Historic Coastal City

-My Khe Beach: It’s not all forests and cities in Vietnam!
+My Khe Beach: It’s not all forests and cities in Vietnam, so put this down in your itinerary!
 Don your swimsuit and escape to My Khe Beach.
-This pristine stretch of white sand with crashing waves is an ideal place to bum around, or get active by surfing or parasailing.
+This pristine stretch of white sand with crashing waves is an ideal place to bum around or get active by surfing or parasailing.

 How to get there: From the city centre, the fastest way is to take a Grab or taxi.